How Subsidized Loans Work

 For those students, the U.S. Department of Education pays the interest costs on their loans.

 How You Qualify

 Subsidized loans are usually only offered to those who qualify.
 To qualify, you generally need to demonstrate financial need or meet other criteria.

-Options for Unsubsidized Loans
+Options for Unsubsidized Student Loans

 If you have loans that are not subsidized, you may have several options for how to handle interest charges.
 The choice you make affects the total amount you pay over your lifetime.
 It’s tempting to pay as little as possible, but that may have significant consequences later in life.

 - Pay as you go: The safest option, if you can afford it, is to pay interest charges as they hit your account.
 Doing so allows you to minimize your total debt—and it potentially helps with your monthly payment in future years.
 Paying interest charges each month also enables you to minimize the total cost of your education debt.